The Wonders of Ancient Israel: Christian Heritage 10 days / Religious Heritage Tours

 Welcome to Tel Aviv, Israel’s cosmopolitan city by the sea.
 A Go Ahead representative greets you at the airport after you clear customs and then escorts you to your hotel.
 The rest of the day is free to relax or look around Tel Aviv.
 At an included dinner this evening, meet your fellow travelers.

 Haifa1 night - hotel info

 Investigate the Roman ruins at Caesarea, an early hub of Christianity

 Begin your day with a walking tour through the Old Town of Jaffa, an ancient port city.
 You’ll pay a visit to St. Peter’s Church, dedicated to the Apostle Peter’s resurrection of the disciple Tabitha.
 Then, your Tour Director will introduce you to Tel Aviv, Israel’s financial capital.
-Take in the city’s trademark Bauhaus architecture, with stops at Rabin Square, Independence Hall and Rothschild Boulevard, one of Tel Aviv’s most picturesque avenues.
-Your next stop is the White City, a UNESCO World Heritage site, so named for its 4,000 buildings built in the Bauhaus or International style.
+Take in the city’s trademark Bauhaus architecture, including Rabin Square, Independence Hall and Rothschild Boulevard, one of Tel Aviv’s most picturesque avenues.
+View the White City, a UNESCO World Heritage site, so named for its 4,000 buildings built in the Bauhaus and International styles.
 You’ll also have free time to explore Tel Aviv’s Carmel Market.
 This afternoon travel to Caesarea to see its ancient theater and hippodrome.
-Next, make your way to the UNESCO World Heritage site of Acre to see the Crusaders’ Hall and Al Jazar Mosque.
+Next, make your way to the UNESCO World Heritage site of Acre to see the Crusaders’ Hall, a complex of halls used by the Hospitallers Knights as dining halls, residential quarters, a dungeon and more.
 Arrive at your hotel in Haifa in time to enjoy an Israeli meal at tonight’s included dinner.

 Lake Tiberias2 nights - hotel info